 Marine biofuels produced from certified feedstocks are rapidly gaining interest among international ocean shippers and carriers.
-As one of the world’s leading biodiesel fuel suppliers, Targray is well-positioned to help guide and support international shipping companies seeking to reach their sustainability targets through the use of marine biodiesel fuel and other renewable fuel blends suitable for use in the shipping sector.
+As one of the world’s leading bio-based fuel and feedstock suppliers, Targray helps guide and support international shipping companies seeking to reach their sustainability targets through the use of marine biofuel and EU ETS compliance solutions tailored to the maritime sector.

 Shipping Sector Fuel Regulations

-The shipping sector is a major players in world trade, with >80% of all goods are transported via international shipping routes.
-The sector consumes more than 330 Metric Tonnes of fuel each year, accounting for 2-3% of the global CO2, 4-9% of SOx, and 10-15% of NOx emissions.
+The shipping sector is a major contributor to world trade, with >80% of all goods are transported via international shipping routes.
+The sector consumes more than 330 million Metric Tonnes of fuel each year, accounting for 2-3% of the global CO2, 4-9% of SOx, and 10-15% of NOx emissions.
 Being international in its operation and organization, the sector is regulated by the International Maritime Organization (IMO).
 It handles issues regarding safety, security and pollution associated with international shipping.

 The IMO has put forward strict regulation of the fuel sulphur levels, which create harmful pollution.
 Emission Control Areas (ECAs) have been created in the coastal waters of Europe, North America, and Asia.
 Within these areas, only 0.1% low-sulphur fuels are allowed.
 Moreover, from 2020 onwards, ships sailing in non-ECA areas will need to use less than 0.5% sulphur in their fuel.
 If low sulphur fuels are not used, scrubbers needs to be installed in order to remove the SOx emissions.